greenorbitspace/web/src/content/pledges/lead-statement.md

 SDGs:
   - 16
 commitments:
-  - Leave obstructing trade associations; Elevate\u00a0climate policy as a company priority
+  - Leave obstructing trade associations; elevate climate policy as a company priority
   - Advocate publicly for effective binding climate policies
   - Demonstrate real commitment to the collective action needed to achieve the just and equitable transition from fossil fuels agreed on at COP28.
-CSR: ""
+CSR: "We are committed to transparent leadership, active engagement in climate advocacy, and fostering a culture that supports the just transition to a sustainable low-carbon economy."
 ---